 }

-For using a remote MCP server with VSCode, include in your .vscode/settings.json
+When using VSCode with an MCP server in SSE mode, include this in your .vscode/settings.json

 :